MENU

 Classic heat exchanger without distribution system used as an evaporator.
 For larger capacity, a specialized exchanger (evaporator) is used.
 Most often it is SWEP V and P series.

-To maintain the efficiency of the heat pump, it is necessary to bring the temperatures of both circuits as close as possible.
-The pressure losses increase with the square of the flow rate.
+To maintain the efficiency of the heat pump, it is crucial to minimize the temperature difference between the two circuits.
+Care must be taken to manage flow rates, as pressure losses increase proportionally to the square of the flow rate.

 Flow rate Exchanger type Pressure loss